cado-security/product-help/docs/cado-response/deploy/aws/iam/cross-account-creation.md

 );

 # Cross-account Access Creation
 The Cado platform can access resources across multiple AWS accounts.
 For instance, if you manage 100 AWS accounts, you can deploy Cado in a single AWS account and then grant the Cado platform access to all other AWS accounts, enabling the platform to acquire, process, and analyze evidence from all AWS accounts seamlessly.
+Support for AWS Organizations will be added in an upcoming release.

 ## Summary
 The instructions below outline how to grant permissions for the Cado platform to access a target AWS account (outside of the AWS account in which Cado was deployed).
 This same process can be repeated for all AWS accounts needing cross-account access.